uwspstar/FullStack/AWS-Certification/readme.md

   - Throughput Optimised Hard Disk Drive
   - Cold Hard Disk Drive
   - Magnetic
+  ### Exam Tips
   - Volumes exist on EBS, Think of EBS as a virtual hard disk
   - Snapshots exist on S3.
 Think of snapshots as a photograph of the disk
   - Snapshots are point in time copies of Volumes
   - Snapshots are incremental - this means that only the blocks that have changed since your last snamshot are moved to S3.
   - the first snapshot may take some time
+  - To created a snapshot for Amazon EBS volumes that serve as root devices, you should stope the instance before taking the snapshot.
+  - Howevre you can take a snap while the instance is running
+  - You  can create AMI's from both Voulumes and Snapshots.
+  - You can change EBS volume sizes on the fly, incluing changing the size and storage type.
+  Volumes will ALWAYS be in the same AZ as the EC2 instance
+  - To move an ES3 volume from on AZ to another, tke a snapshot of it, create an AMI from the sanpshot and then use the AMI to launch to lunch the EC2 instance in a new AZ.
+  - To move an ES2 volume from one region to another, take a snapshot of it, create an AMI from the snapshot and then copy the AMI from one region to the other.
+Then use the copied AMI to launch the new EC2 instance in the new region